gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-bump-ghc.rst

 Or not quite done (aka final cleanup):
 ======================================

-If you really like to expose such ghc to users you'll need to add some packages to overlay.
+If you really want to expose this ghc to users you'll need to add some packages to the overlay.
 Those packages are **the only ones we allow to update**.
-Now they are:
+As of ghc-8.6.1, they are:

 - binary
 - Cabal
-- extensible-exceptions
 - ghc-api (virtual ebuild)
 - haddock
+- haddock-library
+- haddock-api
-- hoopl
+- haskeline
-- hpc
+- mtl
-- old-locale
+- parsec
-- old-time
+- stm
 - terminfo
+- text
 - transformers
 - xhtml

 (wisely) Use `hackport <https://raw.github.com/gentoo-haskell/hackport/master/README.rst>`_ for that!

 Chances are high ghc will not be able to build quite a bit of packages.
-So mask your shiny new ghc (and it's libs) in ``profiles/package.mask`` like that:
+So mask your shiny new ghc (and its libs) in ``profiles/package.mask`` like that:

 ::